junxit/us-congress-bills-117/metadata.md

 - 2021-06-15 — Passed/agreed to in House: Pursuant to section 8 of H. Res.
 473, and the motion offered by Mr. McGovern, the following bills passed under suspension of the rules: H.R.
 293; H.R.
 587; H.R.
 610, as amended; H.R.
 1144, as amended; H.R.
 1703, as amended; H.R.
 1921; H.R.
 2008; H.R.
 2332, as amended; H.R.
 2545; and H.R.
 3642, as amended.(consideration: CR H2792-2799; text: CR H2793-2794)
 - 2021-06-15 — Pursuant to section 8 of H. Res.
 473, and the motion offered by Mr. McGovern, the following bills passed under suspension of the rules: H.R.
 293; H.R.
 587; H.R.
 610, as amended; H.R.
 1144, as amended; H.R.
 1703, as amended; H.R.
 1921; H.R.
 2008; H.R.
 2332, as amended; H.R.
 2545; and H.R.
 3642, as amended. (consideration: CR H2792-2799; text: CR H2793-2794)
 - 2021-06-15 — Pursuant to the provisions of H. Res.
 473, proceedings on H.R.
 610 are considered vacated.
+- 2021-06-16 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.